 Chiang created the Optimization of Networks track in CISS conferences in 2006, hosted the series of Smart Data Pricing (SDP) Industry Forums since 2012, and co-chaired the U.S. National Information Technology R&D Workshop on Complex Engineered Networks in 2012.
 He was also a co-chair of the 9th IEEE WiOpt Conference, the 38th CISS, and the 1st ACM S3 Workshop.
 He was an IEEE Communications Society Distinguished Lecturer 2012-2013.
 He delivered the Simon Stevin Lecture on Optimization in Engineering at K. U. Leuven in 2010, gave plenary or keynote speeches at IEEE INFOCOM, GLOBECOM, WiOpt, and MPS MOPTA, and participated in industry and public policy discussions, including university entrepreneurship events and wireless, Internet, and education technology trade shows.
 He has been an Associate Editor or a Guest Editor of IEEE Journal of Selected Areas in Communications, IEEE Transactions on Communication, IEEE Transactions on Wireless Communications, IEEE Transactions on Information Theory, IEEE/ACM Transactions on Networking, Springer Journal of Optimization and Engineering, and INFORMS Operations Research.
 He chaired the inaugural Steering Committee that launched the IEEE Transactions on Network Science and Engineering in 2013-14.

 Diego Klabjan is a professor at Northwestern University, Department of Industrial Engineering and Management Sciences.
 He is also Founding Director, Master of Science in Analytics.
-His expertise is focused on data science with concentration in marketing, finance, transportation, and healthcare.
-Professor Klabjan has led projects with large companies such as FedEx Express, BNSF, General Motors, United Continental, and many others, and he is also assisting numerous start-ups with their analytics needs.
+His expertise is focused on data science and deep learning with concentration in finance, transportation, and healthcare.
+Professor Klabjan has led projects with large companies such as The Chicago Mercantile Exchange, Intel, General Motors and many other, and he is also assisting numerous start-ups with their analytics needs.
 He is also a founder of Opex Analytics.